Benediximuss/Minesweeper/README.md

 # Minesweeper
-A console application of basic Minesweeper game created in C++
+Basic Minesweeper game as a console application created in C++